The Best Freebies and Discounts for Over 50s in the UK

 National Insurance exemption

-Once you reach State Pension age, you’ll also be exempt from paying National Insurance(www.gov.uk opens in a new tab) if you continue to work.
-Although you still have to pay Income Tax, the amount you save is still a reasonable chunk of your earnings, particularly when you consider that the National Insurance contribution (NIC) rate is currently 12%.
+Once you reach State Pension age, you’ll also be exempt from paying National Insurance(www.gov.uk opens in a new tab) if you keep working.
+You still have to pay Income Tax, but the amount you save is still a good chunk of your earnings, as the National Insurance contribution (NIC) rate is currently 10%.

 Read on